New Jersey: 21st century

-Geography and climate
+Geography

-New Jersey is located at the center of the Northeast megalopolis, the most populated American urban agglomeration.
-It is bordered on the north and northeast by New York (parts of which are across the Hudson River, Upper New York Bay, the Kill Van Kull, Newark Bay, and the Arthur Kill); on the east by the Atlantic Ocean; on the southwest by Delaware across Delaware Bay; and on the west by Pennsylvania across the Delaware River(which is New Jersey's only straight border).
+New Jersey is at the center of the Northeast megalopolis, the most populated American urban agglomeration.
+It is bordered on the north and northeast by New York (parts of which are across the Hudson River, Upper New York Bay, the Kill Van Kull, Newark Bay, and the Arthur Kill); on the east by the Atlantic Ocean; on the southwest by Delaware across Delaware Bay; and on the west by Pennsylvania across the Delaware River.

-New Jersey is broadly divided into North, Central, and South geographic regions, although some residents do not consider Central Jersey a region in its own right.
+New Jersey is broadly divided into the North, Central, and South Jersey geographic regions, although some residents do not consider Central Jersey a region in its own right.
 Across the regions are five distinct areas divided by natural geography and population concentration.
 Northeastern New Jersey, often referred to as the Gateway Region, lies closest to Manhattan in New York City, and up to a million residents commute daily into the city for work, many via public transportation.
-Northwestern New Jersey, often referred to as the Skylands Region, is more wooded, rural, and mountainous.
-The chief tree of the northern forests is the oak.
 The Jersey Shore, along the Atlantic Coast in Central and South Jersey, has its own unique natural, residential, and cultural characteristics owing to its location by the ocean.
-The Delaware Valley includes the southwestern counties of the state, which reside within the Delaware Valley surrounding Philadelphia.
-The New Jersey Pine Barrens is situated in the southern interior of New Jersey and covered extensively by mixed pine and oak forest; its population density is lower than most of the state.
+South Jersey represents the southernmost geographical region of the northeastern United States.
+The Philadelphia metropolitan area includes the southwestern counties of the state, which reside within the Delaware Valley surrounding Philadelphia.